awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-https-dedicated-ip-or-sni.md

   If you use the default CloudFront certificate, viewers must support the SSL protocol TLSv1 or later\.
 CloudFront doesn't support SSLv3 with the default CloudFront certificate\.

-  You also need to change the SSL/TLS certificate that CloudFront is using from a custom certificate to the default CloudFront certificate:
+  You also must change the SSL/TLS certificate that CloudFront is using from a custom certificate to the default CloudFront certificate:
   + If you haven't used your distribution to distribute your content, you can just change the configuration\.
 For more information, see [Updating a Distribution](HowToUpdateDistribution.md)\.
-  + If you have used your distribution to distribute your content, you need to create a new CloudFront distribution and change the URLs for your files to reduce or eliminate the amount of time that your content is unavailable\.
+  + If you have used your distribution to distribute your content, you must create a new CloudFront distribution and change the URLs for your files to reduce or eliminate the amount of time that your content is unavailable\.
 For more information, see [Reverting from a Custom SSL/TLS Certificate to the Default CloudFront Certificate](cnames-and-https-revert-to-cf-certificate.md)\.
 + If you can control which browser your users use, have them upgrade their browser to one that supports SNI\.
 + Use HTTP instead of HTTPS\.